McKayJT/murmur-cli/README.md

 Remember to use the --address or set $MURMUR\_ADDRESS to this value and set --insecure=true.

+You can alsa now use the --hostoverride flag to expect a different name from the server than what you are connecting to.
+So if you use your regular certificate for 'murmur.foo.io' in the gRPC settings for murmur, you can use --hostoverride="murmur.foo.io' and it will accept the certificate as valid if you connect using a local socket or a loopback address.

 ## Syntax
     usage: murmur-cli [flags] [command... [arguments...]]